KonstantAnxiety/CandyDeliveryApp/README.md

 ```
 This app features Django's unit tests.

-To run tests use the following command while in the same directory as manage.py
+To run the tests use the following command while in the same directory as manage.py
 ```sh
 python3 manage.py test
 ```